 I’m the stress head around here, I suffer from anxiety and obviously I worry about the boys more than I worry for myself, I’m a mum.

 Their father has been cool the whole time so my view IS an exaggerated one.
 But as always, I tell it like it is, for me and for them.
 If I say that I’d do it all over again tomorrow with them, but the kids would hate me for it, does that give you a better idea?
 They found the walking less than fun, sometimes, but they did it and have incredible memories and self-esteem to hold onto for the rest of their lives.
 Other times they ran on ahead, chatting, skipping and hopping from rock to rock in a crazy Himalayan parkour.
 The biggest challenge for them was being away from their computers for 12 days straight, and I think that would be their biggest issue about doing it again.

 I will be back in Nepal and the Himalayas just as soon as I can.
 I’m not sure the kids would choose to come with me just yet, but they did it and they were awesome.
 Thanks for doing it with me kids, particularly D on our tough day trek to Tangboche Monastery and back, you were great company and huge encouragement when I found the going hard.

-UPDATE: 2017 will see D and I heading to Everest Base Camp.
-He will be 12.
+UPDATE: 2018 will see the kids and I trekking to Everest Base Camp.
+He will be 14.
 He’s agreed and is keen to go.
 So next post, EBC with kids!

 Please remember that the people of Nepal are some of the best in the world, they need the tourists to come back NOW, 11 months after the earthquake.
 There is no reason to delay, Nepal is open and absolutely fine to visit.
 Want to see what gear you really need for Nepal, with kids or without?

 This post contains affiliate links, they cost you nothing.
 We were not sponsored by Stupa Guest House we just loved staying with Ram and family and stayed with them again in 2018.